sophilabs/slack-asap/README.md

 # Configuration

 The app itself requires a significant amount of variables, mostly for configuring each notifier API tokens and ids.
 The following fragment shows a sample `config.exs` file.
 The main part is the `notifiers:` array which must have the ones which want to be enabled.
+The package itself comes with some basic ones that can optionally enabled.

 ```elixir